 By dissecting the catalysts of change we can make predictions about what is to come.
 Thought experiment; one hundred years from now; capitalism has toppled the remaining socialist societies, has developed every third world country through industrial production, has adopted cleaner energy out of necessity for survival of labor, so capitalism has become a worldwide technological entrepreneurial state, with social programs that provide free education and health care for most if not all.
 Is this not acceptable to those us who see the value in improving the lives of every person?
 As we have seen in Europe and Canada, social democracies can do relatively well for most of the people within them.
 If things continue to improve in those countries for the people within them, can we not exist in a free market society with social benefits and regulations imposed by government?
 And, when wealth continues, and say a Universal Basic Income is introduced, would that not be on the way to socialism, assuming a continuation of democratic institutions and basic rights?
 Although, of course, the most efficient use of wealth would be through a centralized, planned economy, what drawbacks would there be to a highly regulated and socialized free enterprise state?

 This would inevitably lead to greater socialization of industry, specifically the basic necessities; health care, education, housing, childcare, food, and as technology advances, abundance allows for short working hours and other favorable conditions for workers.
 But, lets take a step back.
-For one, capitalism will not last that long if looking at the falling rate of profit.
-Secondly, profit would fall even more rapidly if third world countries were allowed higher wages and any other benefits.
+For one, capitalism will not last that long when considering the falling rate of profit.
+Secondly, profit would fall even more rapidly if third world countries were allowed higher wages or any other benefits.
+This would mean less profit per capital input because there is more total capital input including wage.
 Also, do capitalists ‘need’ to regulate themselves to slow climate change?
-This could destroy whole industries, so what incentive is there for them, they are still realizing profit after all.
+This could destroy whole industries, so what incentive is there for oil, coal, natural gas, or big agro, when they are still realizing profit.
 The environment does not take priority over profits; a contradiction is met and must be overcome.
 A.I. creating abundance only funnels that abundance to the owners of the A.I., and so does not directly achieve what we desire.
 Either way, revolution or heavily socialized capitalism, we can continue to take legislative improvement for working people from the government and capitalists if they so choose, and while we wait, organize communities of determined progressives for when that spark allows a seizure of production.

-Or, should we lessen regulation and avoid concessions in order to polarize society and increase class consciousness to manufacture revolution?
+Or, should we lessen regulation and avoid concessions in order to polarize society and increase class consciousness to manufacture revolution, making a spark easier.
 Comments welcome and encouraged.